ci-lab-cz/crem-ml/README.md

 + num_of_output_compounds - number of compounds with desired
 properties.
 The program will stop once this is satisfied (unless it will stop earlier upon another condition).
-+ setup_file - (optional) path to file which contains rules for calculation of atomic properties, needed only if SIRMS descriptors are used and  *properties_sirms != elm*
++ setup_file - (optional) path to file which contains rules for calculation of atomic properties, required  only if SIRMS descriptors are used and  *properties_sirms != elm*
 + std_rules - (optional) path to file which contains rules for standardization of compounds.
-+ If not provided - no standaardization will happen, only adding Hs at each generation.
-Note: Never use std_rules with 'protected_ids'.
+  If not provided - no standardization will happen, only adding Hydrogens.
+  Note: Do  not  use std_rules with 'protected_ids'.
-+ chemaxon - (optional) path to bin chemaxon’s bin directory
++ chemaxon - (optional) path to bin chemaxon’s bin directory.
+Required only if SIRMS descriptors are used and  *properties_sirms != elm*
-+ seed_structure - path to file with structures to be optimizied
++ seed_structure - path to sdf  file with structures to be optimized
 + number_of_selected_compounds - number of compounds selected for optimization in one generation.
+  The larger this number, the more compounds will  be in the final pull of generated compounds (longer time).
+  Desirability function-based  selection pressure at each generation will be lower.
+  Conversely, the smaller - the less compounds will be generated, faster results.
+  Desirability function-based  selection pressure   at each generation  will be higher.

+  NOTES:

-+ This has effect only when desirability optimization method is used.
+  This has effect only when desirability optimization method is used.
-+ If pareto is used,  all  compounds from pareto frontier will be selected regardless of their number.
+  If pareto is used,  all  compounds from pareto frontier will be selected regardless of their number.
-+ Note, a  certain portion  of compounds will be selected randomly  if *1>=random_compounds_selection >0.*
+  A  certain portion  of compounds will be selected randomly  if *1>=random_compounds_selection >0.*
-+ *(See random_compounds_selection.)*
+  *(See random_compounds_selection.)*
 + random_compounds_selection - Portion of randomly selected compounds in one generation.
-+ In case of using desirability the number of these random compounds  will be
-+ *number_of_selected_compounds * random_compounds_selection* (effectively, lowest-desirability compounds will be
-+ replaced by random ones to reach desired number).
-In
-+ case of pareto this will be: *number_of_selected_compounds - number of pareto-selected* (effectively, some compounds will be randomly added
-+ to reach desired number, if necessary)
+  In the case of using desirability the number of these random compounds  will equal *number_of_selected_compounds * random_compounds_selection* (effectively, lowest-desirability compounds will be replaced by random ones to reach desired number).
+In case of pareto this will be: *number_of_selected_compounds - number of pareto-selected* (effectively, some compounds will be randomly added to reach desired number, if necessary)
++ descriptors_type - 'sirms' or one of: MG2, bMG2 (Morgan radius 2), AP, bAP (atom-pair), RDK, bRDK (2-4 atoms RDK fingerprint)
+TT (topological torsion); or MPNN_fingerprint.
+Prefix b means binary fingerprint of length 2048.
+Models  - except MPNN - should be built using same descriptors,  on molecules with explicit hydrogens (because at descriptor calculation and crem replacement stages explicit hydrogens are set to be "on" by default).
 + bounded_box - (True/False) use only compounds which are within applicability
   domain
 + properties_chemaxon - (optional) list of atomic properties using with Chemaxon tools
 + properties_sirms - (optional) list of atomic properties using with SIRMS module
-+ properties_calc_contrib - specifies which type of contribution is used for calculation of fragments contribution, currently, you can specify "overall" which uses all atomic labels (see SPCI docs).
++ properties_calc_contrib - specifies which type of contribution is used for calculation of fragments contribution.
+Matters only for scikit-learn models currently, you can specify only "overall" which uses all atomic labels (see SPCI docs).
-+ smart_string - SMARTS pattern  for SIRMS module which defines how to fragment compounds.  (bonds matched by SMARTS will be broken - for more details, see RDKit.Chem.rdMMPA docs)
++ smart_string - SMARTS pattern  which defines how
+  to fragment compounds.  (bonds matched by SMARTS will be broken - for more details, see RDKit.Chem.rdMMPA docs)

-+ NOTE: Recommended to use default, if you decide to modify it - keep in mind, that breaking bonds with hydrogen atom
+  NOTE: Recommended to use default, if you decide to modify it - keep in mind, that breaking bonds with hydrogen atom
-+ while using fingerprints that ignore hydrogen (AtomPairs) will highly likely
-+ lead to these hydrogens being selected as worst fragments, because of 0 contributions.
+  while using fingerprints that ignore hydrogen (AtomPairs) will highly likely lead to these hydrogens being selected as worst fragments, because of 0 contributions.
 + max_cuts - number of maximum cuts used in fragmentation procedure (see RDKit.Chem.rdMMPA docs)
 + radius - how distant a context should be considered while making replacements using CReM module.
-+ keep_stereo - ***** (True/False) use information about stereochemistry
++ keep_stereo -  (True/False) use information about stereochemistry
   of compound
 + replacement_database - path to database with interchangeable fragments.
-Note: If invalid database is supplied, no compounds will be generated, and next steps can result in errors.
+  NOTE: If invalid database is supplied, no compounds will be generated, and next steps can result in errors.
 + number_of_worst_fragments - number of fragments which have the
   worst contribution per one compound  in one generation, they're  candidates for replacements.
-Fragments will be
-+ selected with the following procedure: 1.for each property: normalize contribution usiing sigmoid-like function
+Fragments will be selected with the following procedure: 1.for each property: normalize contribution using sigmoid-like function
   2. Average all normalized values.
+3. Rank them and choose the lowest.
+The higher this number - the less effect *calculaated contributions* will have, that is, the less fragments will be excluded due to unfavorable contributions.
+  NOTE,  if 1>=random_fragments_selection >0  *(See random_fragments_selection.)*, then
-Note, certain portion of fragments will be selecteds randomly,
+  certain portion of fragments will be selected randomly
-3. if 1>=random_fragments_selection >0  *(See random_fragments_selection.)*
 + random_fragments_selection - ratio of randomly selected fragments
 for one compound in one generation, 1 - completely random selection, 0 -
 all fragments are selected based on normalized contributions.
 + max_frag_size - maximum size of both: fragment to be replaced and new fragment (heavy atom count) (this arg is used only by crem)
-+ output_format - defines output format, svm or txt for the file with descriptors.
++ output_format - defines output format, svm or txt for the file with descriptors (svm format is more compact).
 + num_of_generation - maximum number of generations.
 Program will stop, one this is satisfied (unless stopped earlier
 + upon another condition).
 + n_cores - number of cores used for calculation of descriptors and  in CReM replacement.
 + optimization_method -  optimization method to use, i.e. desirability,
 or pareto (not both)
-+ descriptors_type - 'sirms' or one of: MG2, bMG2 (Morgan radius 2), AP, bAP (atom-pair), RDK, bRDK (2-4 atoms RDK fingerprint)
-TT (topological torsion); or MPNN_fingerprint.
-Prefix b means binary fingerprint of length 2048.
-Models  - except MPNN -
-+ should be built using same descriptors,  on molecules with explicit hydrogens (because in descriptor calculation
-+ and crem replacement explicit hydrogens are set to be on by default).
 + store_all_files - (True/False) specifies if you want to store or delete
 intermediate files used for calculations within generations
 + Parameter(s)

-– name - name of optimized parameter (biological or physico-chemical property) – path - path to folder with models pkl files (sklearn models) or checkpoints (Chemprop model) – types_of_alg - list of models to choose for prediction of  whole compounds and fragment contributions (from available pkl/pt files), e.g. rf, svm, MPNN...
+– name - name of optimized parameter (biological or physico-chemical property)

+– path - path to folder with models pkl files (sklearn models) or checkpoints (Chemprop model)

+– types_of_alg - list of names of ML methods to use for predictions: rf, svm, gbm, MPNN.

+   NOTE: MPNN can be used only alone (in one run of optimization).
+   Other methods can be used in combination, in which case consensus predictions will be used)

 – type_of_model - (reg/class) regression or classification (set according to your pickled models)

-– threshold - desired value of parameter in special format, e.g. "less5",
+– threshold - desired (target) nvalue of parameter in following format: "less5", "more8", "between-5to3".
+This means desired range of values, so, "more8" means you wish to obtain compounds with activity higher than 8.

-"more8", "between-5to3"
-– range - range of possible values of parameter (can be found in activity file 'activity.txt' in model folder) – desirability - desirability string.
+– range - range of possible values of parameter (if you use SPCI models, it can be calculated from  activity file 'activity.txt' contained  in model folder.
+It is several orders of magnitude in log scale, e.g. 8...10 for regression and always between 0...1 for classification.

+– desirability - desirability string.
+Matters iff desirability optimization method is chosen.
   Instruction to define a string:
   The syntax is to use "," to separate continous pieces of desirability function and ':' to separate its domain from its value.
+Domain is activity values of molecules, and values (desirabilities) are from 0 to 1.

   Let’s consider an  example string '0.5:0,0.8:(1/0.3)*x-(5/3),100:1'.
-Corresponding function consists of 3 pieces, separated by ",".
+This si classification case, so domain is [0...1] Corresponding function consists of 3 pieces, separated by ",".
 The first one is defined on interval (-inf, .5) and its value is 0.
   The second one is defined on interval (0.5, 0.8) and its value is (1/0.3)*x-(5/3).
-The last one is defined on (.8,100) with value equal 1.
-We need to define only right interval for each continuos piece.
+The last one is defined on (.8,100) with value equal 1 , meaning " starting from activity 0.5 and up to 0.8  desirability of molecules will linearly increase, after which will reach 1 and stabilize.
+"We need to define only right interval for each continuos piece.
 Values outside the intervals default to 0.
+  The string is related directly to parameter threshold: for instance, if threshold is "more8", then desirability can be defined for instance as "8:0,9:(x-8),100:1", meaning " starting from activity 8 and up to 9  desirability of molecules will linearly increase, after which will reach 1 and stabilize. "

 Building models before running CReM-ML
 --------------------------------------